mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

                                                 id_x, id_y, filter_size);

 Finally, a helper method is called for finding the median value of a pixel in a 2D image.
-The result overwrites one of the pixels in the array.
+The result overwrites the pixel in the array located at :code:`index`.
 The helper methods have the :code:`__device__` keyword in their header as they are called solely from the GPU.

 The complete function is shown below: